fenago/deep-learning-for-nlp/Lab Guides/chapter_09/Lab_5.md

 gz

 After unzipping the file, you will have a directory called txt sentoken with two subdirectories containing the text neg and pos for negative and positive reviews.
 Reviews are stored one per file with a naming convention from cv000 to cv999 for each of neg and pos.
-Next, let’s look at loading the text data.
+Next, let's look at loading the text data.

 9.3.
 Load Text Data